The best lenses used for car photography are the ones with a focal length between 35 mm and 85 mm.

 And, as the aperture opening remains constant, the entering light will remain constant and you will get a great result even when you want to take a zoomed-in picture.

-The range of focal length it allows is great; you can go broad with the minimum 70mm focal length or you can focus on the details with the 200mm focal length.
+The range of focal length it allows is exceptional; you can go broad with the minimum 70mm focal length or you can focus on the details with the 200mm focal length.

 Plus, fast auto-focus is a feature that was missing in the previous Canon EF lens we reviewed.
 But, the Canon EF 70-200mm telephoto zoom lens offers top-notch auto-focus, making your photography experience more fun.

-Another great thing is that it works great under low light.
+Another satisfying thing is that it works well under low light.
 So, even if you like doing car photography in the evening, it will produce good results.

 However, a little drawback is that it’s quite expensive.
 Plus, the build of the lens is pretty heavy, and it’s not sealed either.